Strong almost finiteness: Strongly almost finite graphs and classifiable -algebras

 The following lemma can be proved in the same way as Lemma \ref{colmin}. \begin{lemma} Let $\cM$ be a closed, minimal, $\Gamma_{2d}$-invariant subspace of $\csgd$.
-Then, for all elements of $\cM$ the underlying graph $M\in\grd$ is minimal.
-Consequently, any minimal graph $M\in\grd$ can be edge-colored properly and equipped with a Cantor-labeling in such a way that the resulting graph is minimal in $\csgd$. \end{lemma}
+Then, every element $S\in\cM$ is minimal. \end{lemma} \begin{lemma} Any minimal graph $M\in\grd$ can be edge-colored properly and equipped with a Cantor-labeling in such a way that the resulting labeled-colored graph is minimal in $\csgd$. \end{lemma} \proof Let $\tilde{M}$ be an arbitrary element of $\csgd$ such that its underlying graph is isomorphic to $M$.
+Let $\cL\subset \csgd$ be a closed, invariant, minimal subspace in the orbit closure of $\tilde{M}$.
+Let $x\in V(M)$.
+By the minimality of $M$, for any $n\geq 1$ there exists $S_n\in \cL$ such that $B_n^{S_n}(\mbox{root}\,(S_n))$ is rooted isomorphic to $B_n^M(x)$.
+Therefore, if $S$ is a limit point of the sequence $\{S_n\}^\infty_{n=1}$, the underlying graph of $S$ is isomorphic to $M$.
+Thus, by Lemma \ref{cantmin}, $S$ is minimal.